“Nurturing young minds through hands-on plant science”

 Our approach

-Growing Minds Botany is an after-school enrichment program where young learners discover the science of plants through hands-on experiments, observation, and creative exploration.
+Growing Minds Botany is an enrichment program where young learners discover the science of plants through hands-on experiments, observation, and creative exploration.

 From dissecting leaves and propagating stems to building orchid terrariums and identifying local species, each week introduces a new way to explore how plants grow, adapt, and interact with their environment.
-Children will build real-world science skills while learning about Ontario’s native, invasive, and naturalized plants—and why protecting local ecosystems and pollinators matters.
-Through guided discovery and environmental awareness, we help children deepen their connection to the natural world—mindfully and playfully.
+Children will build real-world science skills while learning about Ontario’s native, invasive, and naturalized plants — and why protecting local ecosystems and pollinators matters.

 What We’ll Explore This Fall